kekearif/ScrollViewControllerRepresentable/README.md

 }
 ```

 An interesting, albeit hacky, approach to achieve this functionality.
+Of course if only the `contentOffset` functionality is needed the `GeometryReader` with `PreferenceKey` method can be used instead.